zosconnect/sample-oas3-requester/README.md

 A simple object schema with a String message used to denote a Redbook is not found and an array of Redbook objects that the supplied author has written.

 ## CICS Resources
-### BAQHRBKC COBOL program
+### BAQHRBKC CICS COBOL program
-The COBOL program BAQHRBKC is called for three transactions that then call the three different operations on the remote API endpoint.
+The CICS COBOL program BAQHRBKC is called for three transactions that then call the three different operations on the remote API endpoint.

 ### CICS CSD BAQHRBKD
 A CSD update file to define the Transactions and Program definitions into group BAQHRBKG.

+## Standalone Resources
+### BAQHRBKZ COBOL program
+The COBOL program BAQHRBKZ can call one of the three RedbookAPI operations depending on the operation short code (GARB, GRBK or CRBK) passed to the program as a PARM value via JCL.

 ## License
 See `LICENSE` for details.